 So for days that are likely to be dry - use top SLA chains as even if watts savings are not important, their longevity is well ahead of almost all other chains on market.
-For days where it is going to be obviously wet or very high chance of wet, pop on the anti corrosion chain.
-They may wear faster, but they are also much cheaper, and for some takes hassle out of winter commutes / training.
+For days where it is going to be obviously wet or very high chance of wet, pop on the long lasting chain.